opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 Between 2 and 10, its ... what?
 Maybe random junk?
 Maybe English?

-By the way, if you repeat this for Madarin Chinese, you get a more-or-less identical figure.
+By the way, if you repeat this for Mandarin Chinese, you get a more-or-less identical figure.

 ------------